 This is the September 11 update on the Spartan Pull-Up Challenge, a largely informal event that is a fun way to either take up a new training program or add some serious sizzle to what you’ve got going.
-To join, fill out this form so I can keep you tuned in for the September 23, 2018 start.

 To get an idea of what we did this past summer, read this story.

 And in the coming days, I’ll update this page with new info and an FAQ to help those who want to join in ready to go.